If you’re looking to buy a hatchet for backpacking we’re assuming you have a perfectly legitimate (and legal) reason for doing so.

 Weight / Size

-While you want your hatchet to be fairly light, that reduced weight does come at a cost.
+While you want your hatchet to be fairly light, and easy to carry, that reduced weight does come at a cost.
 The lighter the head is, the more work you’re going to have to do in order to deliver enough chopping power.

 Also, reduced handle length means reduced ax head speed and power.
 Again, this means you’ll be doing more of the work.
 A good compromise is to aim for a hatchet that’s under 1.5 lbs and in the 9” to 12” range.